yohannes2025/project3/README.md

 The following bugs are tracked and handled, invalid input, out-of-bounds cooedinates, inccorect game end conditions, invalid ship placement, ship overlap, and board display formatting.

 ## Credits

-## Credits
-- Code Institute Portfolio 3: Project Submission lesson  for using the set-up code for the Ultimate Battleship game.

 ### Code Used
 - Random number generation and validation logic for ship placement were inspired by standard Python documentation.
+- Code Institute Portfolio 3: Project Submission lesson  for using the sample code for this Ultimate Battleship game project.

 ### Content
 - Game rules based on the classic Battleship board game from [wikipedia ](https://en.wikipedia.org/wiki/Battleship)

-### Media
-- No media used.

 ### Acknowledgments
 - Special thanks to Code Institute for giving me the opportunity to learn as a full stack software development.
-Tutor support for helping me to understsnd the Love Sandwiches sample project.
+- Tutor support for helping me to understsnd the Love Sandwiches sample project.

-My mentor Jubril Akolade for teaching me the assessment criteria and general guide of python project.
+- My mentor Jubril Akolade for teaching me the assessment criteria and general guide of python project.